 Chiffchaffs arrived on 15 March, a little later than the last year or two.
 But, after that, the very cold spring delayed the arrival of most other summer migrants.
 By late May all the usual ones had been heard, arriving in good numbers though later than usual.

-The Cuckoo was first heard on 18th April and has been delighting visitors daily, even through the wet cold weather of early May.
+The Cuckoo was first heard on 18th April and delighted visitors daily, even through the wet cold weather of early May and then on into late June,

-Ravens have bred for the 5th year running near King's Cliffe and, probably, at a second site in the wood this year..
+Ravens have bred for the 5th year running near King's Cliffe and, probably, at a second site near Top Lodge this year..

 A Nightingale was heard singing in Britain Sale on 26 May.